Chunggkeys/MACFE_Dashboard/MACEV_MK.2/Voltage_IO_Testing/ReadMe.md

 Open the [user_interface.py](user_interface.py) file and run it on either PI terminal or in VNC viewer.
 The interface provides instructions on the screen when the user runs it

 ### Environment
 To test the module, you need to remotely connect your Raspberry PI to your computer.
-A recomended software is VNC Viewer.
+A recommended software is VNC Viewer.
 It allows the user to connect the PI to their computer and execute the code.
 Download link is given below
 [**VNC Viewer**](https://www.realvnc.com/en/connect/download/viewer/)
 [**Tutorial**](https://www.youtube.com/watch?v=NWBmYnNvN3A)